 They have suddenly become all the rage, but what are escape rooms, exactly?
 These trendy new attractions are interactive mind-and-body games set in a room or space where participants must solve a series of puzzles and complete various challenges in order to escape the room within a limited amount of time.
 Often the rooms are themed, creating a haunted house-style effect of full immersion and mystery, and can include elements of genres like horror, sci-fi, and thrillers.
 Extreme escape rooms often have actors chasing after participants in intricately designed costumes.

-By adding those extra element of games and challenges to an immersive setting, escape rooms are on track to actually surpass haunted houses in popularity.
+By adding those extra elements of games and challenges to an immersive setting, escape rooms are on track to actually surpass haunted houses in popularity.
 In fact, some of the best escape rooms in the United States are designed to be terrifying, although most escape rooms make it clear that they offer a different experience from a traditional haunted house, and some escape rooms are themed around a historical element or challenge rather than a scary story.
-But trying frantically to use your own wits to escape a haunted cell before it's attacked by an institutionalized zombie is theoretically more terrifying than stumbling blindly down a narrow tunnel to the tune of chainsaws.
+Everyone wants to know how to beat an escape room, but there's no better incentive to escape a haunted cell than knowing it's about to be under siege by an institutionalized zombie.

 Although escape rooms were originally created in Japan in 2005, there are now numerous escape room companies with franchise locations all over the United States.
 If you need birthday party ideas, team-building exercises, or just something to do on a Friday night besides stream a movie, check out these rad escape rooms in the US and vote up the rooms from which you'd be most desperate to escape.

-In the notorious Los Angeles escape room, The Basement, participants are hooded and then led into a chain link cage to start the game where the hoods are removed.
-The premise of the game is that participants are being held captive by a cannibal killer.
+In the notorious Los Angeles escape room The Basement, participants are hooded and then led into a chain link cage to start the game where the hoods are removed.
+The premise of the game is that participants are being held captive by a cannibal.